Rafah paramedic massacre: Assad Al-Nassasrah

 Assad Al-Nassasrah, a Red Crescent paramedic, was the driver of one of two ambulances.
 A passenger in Al-Nassasrah' ambulance recorded the video of the Israeli attack that was later recovered.
 The convoy sustained heavy Israeli gunfire (which was partially captured on the video) upon arriving at the location.
 Al-Nassasrah survived the fusillade by taking cover on the ground to the rear of his vehicle, beneath the corpse of his slain colleague who embraced him as he was dying.

 After the Israeli soldiers ceased fire, they approached the convoy.
 Al-Nassasrah heard injured colleagues calling out for help before the Israeli troops began shooting the survivors at close range.

 When the soldiers belatedly noticed Al-Nassasrah to be alive, one of them aimed a rifle at his head, whereupon Al-Nassasrah exclaimed "Don't shoot.
 I am Israeli." in Hebrew, saying that his mother is a Palestinian citizen of Israel.
 Al-Nassasrah was then stripped, blindfolded and thrown into a ditch, believing he was about to be killed.
 Abed, the other survivor, saw the soldiers detaining Al-Nassasrah.

+Witness Account

+Nir was a drone operator with the IDF and witnessed the massacre as it happened on his screen.
+He watched ambulances driving along, and then saw the Golani Brigade troops ambush them.

+He recounts that "These were clearly identifiable as emergency vehicles, even when ground fire opened on them.
+Without any apparent reason, the ground troops stormed the convoy.
+They shot at the first vehicle, the medical staff exited, hid behind the ambulances and pleaded for their lives, and the soldiers shot them, one after another."

+Aftermath

+From 23 March to 30 March, a "complex, week-long rescue operation" took place involving bulldozers and heavy machinery to search for the buried bodies left under the sand and debris, while emergency responders used shovels to dig through the dirt.
+The rescue operation was complicated by the IDF's refusal to cooperate with the Red Crescent, OCHA, and the UN, denying them entry.
+On 27 March, the body of a civil defense worker was recovered, and fourteen more were recovered on 30 March.